Skip to main content

 n = Loan Term in Years × 12

 Interest and principal components are tracked separately for P&L and balance sheet purposes.
+Payment is recalculated at each year boundary when rate indexation is active.

 7. Valuation Methods